apache/pekko-http/docs/src/main/paradox/technologies.md

 # 7. Supported Technologies

-This page gives an overview over the technologies that Akka HTTP implements, supports, and integrates with.
+This page gives an overview over the technologies that Apache Pekko HTTP implements, supports, and integrates with.
 The page is still quite new.
 If you are looking for support of some technology and found information somewhere else, please help us fill out this page using the link at the bottom.

 ## HTTP

-Akka HTTP implements HTTP/1.1 including these features (non-exclusive list):
+Apache Pekko HTTP implements HTTP/1.1 including these features (non-exclusive list):

  * Persistent connections
  * HTTP Pipelining (currently not supported on the client-side)